Nestlé Australia’s Confectionery General Manager Chris O’Donnell remembers when he heard that paper packaging was coming to the Smarties range.

 The development of the new packaging materials has been finalised and paper packs are hitting shelves across the country.

 “The business has come together to deliver on a bold change, laying the foundation for even more sustainable packaging initiatives,” Chris said.

-"This is an important step on the road as we accelerate our actions to make all of our packaging recyclable or reusable by 2025."
+"This is an important step on the road as we accelerate our actions to make all of our packaging recyclable or reusable."